NOAA-GFDL/fre-workflows/README.md

 ln -s /ncrc/home2/Flexible.Modeling.System/conda/envs/fre-cli/bin/{cylc,rose,isodatetime} .
 echo 'setenv PATH ${PATH}:~/bin' >> ~/.cshrc
 ```
-- Currently, the cylc available on gaea (through "module load cylc" or the PATH trick above) does not
+- Currently, the cylc available on gaea (through `module load cylc` or the `PATH` trick above) does not
 include any global configuration, so you'll need to create a file `~/.cylc/flow/global.cylc` that contains the following.
 If you don't do this, Cylc will use your home directory for the scratch space and rapidly fill your quota.)